Domaine Adrien Berlioz - Savoie Marie-Clothilde 2022

 RVF

-from €99 on your first order
+Starting at €99 on your first order

 Eye

-Intense and dense
+Intense and rich

 Nose

-Expressive and deep with notes of crushed strawberries and hints of tobacco leaves.
+Expressive and deep, with notes of crushed strawberries and hints of tobacco leaves

 Serve